Army of the Two Sicilies: Uniforms in the Army of the Two Sicilies

+Troops in Foreign Regiments

-The Royal Army had foreign departments since its in origin, in particular Albanians, Arabs, North Africans and Swiss (in addition to the Walloon and Irish departments, which had arrived in the wake of Charles de Bourbon).
-In 1737 an Albanian regiment was formed, called "Macedonia", thanks to the intercession of the Primate Epirota residing in Naples, which recruited its compatriots in competition with the Venetian regiments oltremarini in Corfu and Epirus.
+The Royal Army had foreign regiments since its in origin, in particular Albanians and Swiss (in addition to the Walloon and Irish regiments, who had arrived in the wake of Charles of Bourbon).

+In 1737 an Albanian regiment was formed, called "Macedonia", thanks to the intercession of the Primate of Epirus residing in Naples, which recruited its compatriots in competition with the Venetian regiments oltremarini in Corfu and Epirus.
 Later an attempt was made to extend recruitment also to the indigenous Albanian communities of southern Italy and Sicily, however by the end of the 1700s the Regiment "Albania" had become a real foreign regiment in which soldiers of the most diverse nationalities converged.
-Characteristic of the equipment of the Albanian departments was the "cangiarro", a short sabre of Ottoman derivation (kandjar).
-The Arab and North African regiments used similar Ottoman or Moorish based insignia to that used by the Albanians.
+Characteristic of the equipment of the Albanian regiments was the "cangiarro", a short sabre of Ottoman derivation (kandjar).
+The two battalions of the Albanian regiment were to fight alongside the British at the Battle of Castalla.

 Swiss regiments were already present in 1734 (However less numerous) at the Bourbon conquest of the realm among the troops of King Charles, ceded by Spain to the young king.
-The Neapolitan Swiss corps were temporarily dissolved in 1790, but already in 1799 a new foreign regiment was created called "Alemagna", intended to frame the Swiss oriundi military and those just arrived from across the Alps (as well as Germans, Italians, Swabian and other foreigners).
-Many of the foreign 'Swiss' regiments however were disbanded following the Napoleonic conquest of the realm.
+The Neapolitan Swiss corps were temporarily dissolved in 1790, but already in 1799 a new foreign regiment was created called "Alemagna", to be staffed by the Swiss mercenaries and those just arrived from across the Alps (as well as Germans, Italians, Swabian and other foreigners).
+This foreign regiment however was disbanded following the Invasion of Naples (1806).

-The Royal Army recruited four new non-Swiss (Mainly Tunisian, as well as other North African) regiments between 1825 and 1830, following the reconstitution of a national army and the capitulations between the Bourbon government, there were many attacks on the shores of the Island of Sicily.
-The Bourbon government was able to counter these attacks by forcing those who were caught at war to serve in the army.